This blog may contain affiliate links. Read our disclosure policy for more info.

 And not only will you see Vancouver from above, but you’ll also get an efficient trip to Victoria!
 The tour includes entry to the beautiful Butchart Gardens and some free time to explore Victoria.

-This one costs $572 CAD for adults and $303 for kids, including your transport around Victoria.
-You can see so much with this full-day tour which is why it also sells out fast.
-So check availability and book your tickets online here.
+This one costs $572 CAD per person, including your transport around Victoria.
+You can see so much with this full-day tour, which is probably why it also sells out fast!
+So don’t forget to check availability and book your tickets online here.

 Breakfast